MntCer/Rooc/doc/TheRoocReference.md

 The `production_name` referred before also follow this rule.

 ### Semicolon

-To allow complex statements to occupy a single line, Rooc use semicolon as the terminator of a statement.
+To allow complex statements to occupy a single line, Rooc use semicolon as the terminator of a statement or a declaration.

 ```
 ;